DIAGNijmegen/website-content/content/pages/news/2025_monthly_news_oct.md

 date: 2025-10-01
 picture: news/monthly_news2.png
 groups: diag
+description: Welcome to the after-summer edition of the Diagnostic Image Analysis Group's monthly news update!

-description: After a short summer break, we’re back with a fresh edition of the DIAG newsletter!
+After a short summer break, we’re back with a fresh edition of the DIAG newsletter!
 In this issue, we’re excited to walk you through the highlights of the past weeks: welcoming many new members to our group, celebrating recent PhD defenses, and sharing our latest scientific publications.
 Most importantly, we’re happy to reconnect and keep you up to date with everything happening at DIAG.

 ## New DIAG members
 Since May, we’ve had the pleasure of welcoming a number of new colleagues to DIAG.

 - [member/paul-zimmer]
 - [member/edwin-john]
 - [member/filip-winzell]